mflatt/jit-demo/README.txt

 Numbers are encoded either as record or using a fixnum encoding where the low bit is set to indicate a number instead of a pointer.
 Configure with `FIXNUM_ENCODING` in "struct.h".

+The evaluator supports an optional compilation pass that converts a local-variable reference to a De Bruijn index and substitutes a global-variable reference with its value (which creates a cyclic structure for a recursive function).